Deals on vacations and trips to Washington

 Where can I get the best vacation package deals for Washington?

-Why should I purchase my Washington vacation package via Travelocity?
+Why should I book my Washington vacation package via Travelocity?

-Will I save money on my Washington car rental if I combine it with my hotel or flight?
+Can I save money on my Washington car rental if I bundle it with a hotel or flight?

 Which airport is best for Washington?

-Ronald Reagan Washington National Airport (DCA) (4 mi away from the city center), Washington Dulles Intl.
+Ronald Reagan Washington National Airport (DCA) is one of the biggest airports in Washington.
+It’s around 4 mi south of the city center.
+Your other choices are Washington Dulles Intl.
 Airport (IAD) (25 mi away from central Washington) and Baltimore Washington Intl.
-Thurgood Marshall Airport (BWI) (25 mi away from central Washington) are all great options for Washington.
+Thurgood Marshall Airport (BWI) (25 mi away from central Washington).

 What is there to do in Washington?

-While venturing off the beaten track can be rewarding, you shouldn’t miss the big-name attractions that make a destination famous.
-White House and Washington Monument are just two of them in Washington.
+While veering off the tourist trail is no doubt rewarding, you shouldn’t miss the big sights that make a destination famous.
+White House and United States Capitol are just two of them in Washington.

 Where should I stay when visiting Washington?